digicontributer/digibyte-service-status/README.md

 yarn run test

+## Contributing

-Please read [CONTRIBUTING.md](https://github.com/digicontributer/digibyte-service-status/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/digicontributer/digibyte-service-status/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors